Chat with us, powered by LiveChat How to Develop a Music Identification App Like Shazam?

 1. Music Recognition

 The feature of Tap to Shazam is well-known in the marketplace.
-The app also took care if a user wants to know the previously searched songs by creating a menu called My Tags.
-Let’s take a deep look at several functions that your app should be able to do:
+The app also took care of the users who want to know the previously searched songs by creating a menu called My Tags.

 • Playing the tune to make sure what the user is exactly searching for.